The Essential Guide to Employee Training Requirements

-Without proper training you may encounter problems such as:
+Without proper training, you may encounter problems such as:

-The Occupational Safety and Health Administration (OSHA) have regulations that require employers to train employees in the health and safety aspects of their jobs.
+The Occupational Safety and Health Administration (OSHA) has regulations that require employers to train employees in the health and safety aspects of their jobs.
 Employers should make sure that they comply with all the applicable regulations related to their industry.
 Here are a few of OSHA’S training requirements:

-Employers must provide sexual harassment training by several states such as Maine, Connecticut, and California.
+Employers must provide sexual harassment training in several states such as Maine, Connecticut, and California.
 You must check your state law to ensure the specific requirements such as the required content, how often the training must be presented, who must be trained, and the recordkeeping requirements.

 Even in states without specific requirements, it is best practice to provide training on sexual harassment, including non-discrimination.
 It reinforces your company’s commitment to non-discrimination and anti-harassment.